Jacobstephens17/Jacobstephens17/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 A web application with a built in service tracker for Family Promise
 - 🌱 I’m currently learning ...
-Swift
+SwiftUI
 - 👯 I’m looking to collaborate on ...
 Open Source, Non-Profit projects
 - 🤔 I’m looking for help with ...
 Understaning AI
 - 💬 Ask me about ... react-three-fiber/drei